cbshiles/KALX-libfms/doc/ftap/xva.md

 no guarantee $A_j = \Delta_{j-1}\cdot C_j - \Gamma_j\cdot X_j$.
 The difference tells you how bad the hedge is.
 Computing $\Pi(\Delta_{j-1}\cdot C_j - \Gamma_j\cdot X_j - A_j)^2$ reduces
-this to a single number.
+this to a single number for each trading time.

 ## Examples